 If you need a complete list of the first grade or second grade sight words, please let me know via email.

-Writing - We wrote about our spring breaks.
+Writing - We wrote about our weekends.
 The concepts of sharing one idea per sentence, leaving spaces between words, and adding a capital and ending mark to each sentence was stressed prior to writing.
 We should all be using the word wall so ALL of our sight words are spelled correctly, and we should be sounding out all other words carefully.
 We should be printing our letters correctly on printing lines as well.
 These are things your first grader should be doing pretty consistently at this point.
 Second grade is not too far off, so we need to get these first grade writing skills down pat.
 When your child writes at home, please encourage them to remember these things.